datopian/flowershow/site/content/docs/publish-tutorial.md

 some-parent-dir
 ├── my-digital-garden
 │   ├── assets
-│   ├── config.js
+│   ├── config.mjs
 │   └── index.md
 ├── .flowershow
 └── ...
 ```

-Note that `config.js` and `index.md` files will be created automatically if they didn't exsist in your digital garden folder yet.
+Note that `config.mjs` and `index.md` files will be created automatically if they didn't exsist in your digital garden folder yet.
 The config file will allow you to do some basic configurations of your Flowershow app.
 See [[config|this guide]] to learn more.

 ## (Optional) customize your website

-You can now customize your website by wrapping your content in custom layouts, using custom components in you Markdown files, importing data from files and more.
-See [[guides|our guides]] to learn how to do it.
+You can now customize your website by wrapping your content in custom layouts and more.
+See [[docs|our docs]] to learn how to do it.

 ## Build your website